 The student handbook is intended to serve as a guide to help students and their families learn about programs and opportunities at Bishop Chatard High School as well as to set forth basic expectations for students.
 It is the expectation of Bishop Chatard High School that students and families take time to familiarize themselves with the contents of the handbook.
-We are hopeful that the handbook will answer many questions students and families may have about academics, athletics, cafeteria service, transportation, community involvement, health, safety, conduct, and other day-to-day aspects of school life.
+We are hopeful that the handbook will answer many questions students and families may have about academics, athletics, cafeteria service, transportation, community involvement, health, safety, conduct and other day-to-day aspects of school life.

 No set of rules or guidelines can cover every conceivable situation that may arise.
-The rules, policies, and procedures set forth in the student handbook are intended to apply under normal circumstances.
+The rules, policies and procedures set forth in the student handbook are intended to apply under normal circumstances.
 From time to time there may be situations that require immediate or nonstandard responses.
 This handbook does not limit the authority of the administration of Bishop Chatard High School to deviate from the rules and procedures set forth in the student handbook.
-The administration reserves the right to handle individual circumstances as they arise in the manner it deems most appropriate, taking into consideration the best interests and safety of the school, its faculty, staff, students, and the overall school community.

-These policies, guidelines, and rules may be revised or updated periodically, without notice, throughout the school year.
+The administration reserves the right to handle individual circumstances as they arise in the manner it deems most appropriate, taking into consideration the best interests and safety of the school, its faculty, staff, students and the overall school community.
+In light of the fluid nature of the current COVID-19 pandemic, Bishop Chatard requests that parents frequently check the BCHS website's Re-Entry page for the latest information and updates at www.BishopChatard.org/virus.
+These policies, guidelines and rules may be revised or updated periodically, without notice, throughout the school year.
 Routine updates will be posted online as they occur.
-If a major policy, guideline, or rule revision is made, it will be communicated by email to all parents and students.
+If a major policy, guideline or rule revision is made, it will be communicated by email to all parents and students.
 If parents or students have questions about information contained in the handbook, they may contact the school to speak with the principal or vice principals.